Getting to see the Wagah Border Ceremony

 Pakistani Passion at the Wagah Border

 Officers in full dress uniform came marching down, as late comers flocked into the VIP seats.
-Soldiers kicked their legs in the air as if in a slapstick comedy.
+Soldiers kicked their legs high in the air as if in a slapstick comedy.
 Spurred on by shouts from the crowd.
-Chants and cheers rose up as people ran towards the border gates waving the Pakistani flag.
-On the other side the Indian’s cheers for their ceremony were drowned out by the passion of the crowd.
+Chants and cheers rose up as selected people ran towards the border gates waving the Pakistani flag.
+On the other side the Indian’s cheered on their own ceremony but were drowned out by the passion of the Pakistani crowd.

 The flag ceremony commenced and we watched on as flag bearers lowered the two flags at the same time before exchanging the most brief of handshakes and salutes.
 The gates were slammed shut, and the music was turned up.